1. A BEGINNER'S GUIDE TO TOURNAMENTS:

-PROGRESSION CUTS are indicated in the table above as "Size of Cut", meaning that if you have an Advanced Structure tournament, i.e. a Regional Championship, with 21 players, the tournament will consist of 5 swiss rounds and the 4 players with the most tournament points (top 4) will make the progression cut.
+PROGRESSION CUTS are indicated in the table above as "Size of Cut", meaning that if you have an Advanced Structure tournament, i.e. a Prime Championship (formerly known as Regional Championship), with 21 players, the tournament will consist of 5 swiss rounds and the 4 players with the most tournament points (top 4) will make the progression cut.

 In the example above the 21 players, have completed 5 swiss rounds, and Claus has done really well and is the winner of the swiss rounds!
 HURRAAAH!
 While Paul, John and Mads is added into the top4 progression cut.
 Linda on the other hand lucked out as she also has a score of 4 (same as Paul, John and Mads), but got relegated to 5th place because of the rules of tiebreakers.

 If 2 or more players are tied with the same amount of tournament points after all the swiss rounds, two tiebreakers are used: